 I was living my life on the “me” plan and had it all messed up.
 I wasn’t happy with any single aspect of my life, including my marriage.
 Fortunately, my wife and I agreed to put some effort into fixing things.
 Part of that “effort” was that I went to a few Christian men’s conferences and they had an impact on me.
 I came to realize how shallow of a life I had led, and I made a decision to commit my life to serving God instead of myself.
 I still have my share of problems, but I’m a lot more at peace dealing with them and life is just a lot more fun.

 Here’s mine, condensed from the post titled, “My Conversion Story“:

-I always thought getting divorced was something that could never happen to me.
-Well, a few years ago I found out I was wrong.
-But in the middle of that nightmare God used my Aunt to draw me close to Jesus.
-She told me that He was sad with me about my marriage and that He wanted it to be healed even more than I did.
-As I got to know Him more, I wanted to follow Him, and soon my husband saw the changes in me and God moved in him too.
-Kent also turned his life over to the Lord and slowly He healed our marriage and now I want to thank Him by how I live my life and by telling others that He can work miracles in their lives too.
+I always thought getting divorced was something that could never happen to us, but a few years ago I found out that I was wrong.
+In the middle of that nightmare God used my Aunt to draw me close to Jesus.
+She told me that He was sad with me about our marriage and that He wanted it to be healed even more than I did!
+As I got to know Him more as my best friend, I wanted to follow Him wholeheartedly.
+Soon my husband saw the changes in me and God moved in him too.
+Kent also turned his life over to the Lord and slowly He healed our marriage.
+Now I want to thank Him by how I live my life, and by telling others that He can work miracles in their lives too.